noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 ![CSRF Detected](/assets/5d02f144bca472117661e342a29bf504-2.png)

-Why does the `Possible CSRF attack detected` message appear ?
+Why does the `Possible CSRF attack detected` message appear?

 When rechecking is done, the request turns out to be like this: